 Dr. Nathan B. Herz

-Dr. Nathan B. Herz earned his doctor of occupational therapy at Creighton University in Omaha, Nebraska, and his master of business administration from Averett University in Danville, VA., As well as his Baccalaureate degree from Eastern Kentucky University in 1990.
-He began his career in the military (Army) as a Certified Occupational Therapy Assistant in 1981.
+Dr. Nathan B. Herz earned his Doctor of Occupational Therapy from Creighton University in Omaha, Neb., Master of Business Administration from Averett University in Danville, Va., and his bachelor’s degree from Eastern Kentucky University.
+He began serving in the Army as a Certified Occupational Therapy Assistant in 1981.

-He served as associate professor and program director at Augusta University (formerly Georgia Health Sciences University) Occupational Therapy Program, where he treated clients in the Movement Disorder Clinic and devised unique therapeutic strategies for patients with Parkinson’s disease using the Wii/Wii fit and Kinect gaming systems for which he has received funded research projects.
+He served as associate professor and program director at Augusta University’s (formerly Georgia Health Sciences University) Occupational Therapy Program.
+There, he treated clients in the Movement Disorder Clinic and devised unique therapeutic strategies for patients with Parkinson’s disease using the Wii/Wii Fit and Kinect gaming systems for which he has received funded research projects.
 He has lectured on using virtual reality and gaming as a therapeutic intervention in rehabilitation nationally and internationally.

-Dr. Herz is also active with his wife in the area of philanthropy and is involved with the Augusta Ballet, Players, and Symphony.
-He also coaches the Wardlaw Academy Patriots Sporting Clays team and is a competition shooter himself being named to the Virginia State Sporting Clays Team in 1997.
-He is married to Paula Jackson Herz and they have a Daughter Sophia who is 9.
-They currently reside in the Edgefield/Trenton Area of South Carolina.
+Dr. Herz and his wife, Paula Jackson Herz, are philanthropists and are involved with the Augusta Ballet, Players, and Symphony.
+He also coaches the Wardlaw Academy Patriots Sporting Clays team and is a competition shooter himself.
+He was named to the Virginia State Sporting Clays Team in 1997.
+Dr. Herz and Paula have a daughter, Sophia, who is 9.
+They currently reside in the Edgefield/Trenton area of South Carolina.